 Fort Worth is a surprisingly kid-friendly city.
 Sure, there is plenty for adults only, but there are also tons of things to do for families.
-Here’s a list of 7 kid-friendly activities in Fort Worth.
+We recommend staying at the Sheraton Fort Worth while in town or at the Drover Hotel.
+Here’s a list of 9 kid-friendly activities in Fort Worth.

 The Forth Worth Zoo is a must-visit attraction for families.
 It is one of the most well-done zoos our family has visited.
 Although this isn’t the sprawling type of zoo found on the west coast, it is a pretty decent size and they got an excellent variety of animals.
 They’ve even added a fun little water park near the front of the zoo making it an even more fun place to visit.

 The Fort Worth Water Gardens are found next to the Fort Worth Convention Center is definitely worth visiting.
 Kids will like walking around and walking down into one of the pools on stepping stones.
 When we were visiting people were sitting in the water that ran along the steps.
 I am not sure what the “rule” on this is.
 I know that people are not supposed to go down into the main pool area at the bottom.